20k/binmat_rules/readme.md

 While the damage value is greater than zero:
 - If there are cards left in the defender's stack, send the most recently played card there to the attacker discard pile.
 - Else if there are not, but there are cards remaining in the lane's lane deck, send the top card from the lane deck to the attacker's hand.
+- Else if there are no cards remaining in the lane's lane deck but there are cards remaining in the lane discard pile, shuffle the lane discard pile into the lane deck and send the top card from teh lane deck to the attackers hand
-- Else if there are no cards remaining in the lane deck either, the attacker has won the game. ([Win Conditions](#win-conditions))
+- Else if there are no cards remaining in the lane deck and lane discard pile, the attacker has won the game. ([Win Conditions](#win-conditions))
 - Subtract one from the damage value.

 The attacker stack is now sent to the attacker discard.